reframejs/reframe/readme.md

 ### Example

-In the following we create a web app by defining a page config `HelloPage`.
+We create a web app
+by defining a page config `HelloPage`:

 ~~~jsx
 // ~/my-app/pages/HelloPage.config.js